Zasilkovna/virtuemart3/README.md

 - Set different prices for different target countries
 - Setting prices according to weight rules
 - Free shipping from the specified price or weight of the order
-- Export shipments to csv file, which can be imported in [client section](https://client.packeta.com/)
+- Export shipments to a CSV file, which can be imported in [client section](https://client.packeta.com/)
-- Direct orders submission to the Packeta system and labels printing
+- Direct submission of orders to the Packeta system and labels printing

 ### OPC support